DvMaxim/django_shoes_ecommerce/README.md

 # django_shoes_ecommerce
-This is an ecommerce site for shoes creating on python django
+This is an ecommerce site for shoes created on python django.